Instructions¶

 Parameters :

-If Content-Type header is set to 'application/x-www-form-urlencoded', the body will be automatically transformed as an urlencoded body.
+If Content-Type header is set to 'application/x-www-form-urlencoded', the body will be automatically transformed into an urlencoded body.

 multipart